JustSomeGuy001/auto-suspend/README.md

 # autosuspend
 Autosuspend plugin for Oxwall.
-Automatically suspends users whose profile has been flagged a certain number of times.
+Automatically suspends users who have been flagged a certain number of times.